A Systematic Comparison between Extractive Self-Explanations and Human Rationales in Text Classification: Experimental Setup

-In a first step, we ask the model to classify the given text into positive/negative for SST and into yes/no depending on evidence for a specific risk indicator for the RaFoLa dataset.
-If the model manages to generate the correct answer, we ask it to generate rationales based on the relevant provided context of the input.
+We first ask the model to classify the given text into positive/negative for SST and into yes/no depending on evidence for a specific risk indicator for the RaFoLa dataset.
+If the model returns the correct answer, we ask it to generate rationales based on the relevant context of the input.
 In case of RaFoLa, we follow the original data collection and only request rationales if the respective risk indicator is present.
-For the subsets in Italian and Danish, we have manually translated the prompts to the respective language with the help of native speakers.
+For the subsets in Italian and Danish, we manually translated the prompts to the respective language with the help of native speakers.

+For Climate-Fever, we follow the original annotation approach for both model experiments and human annotations where we first ask for rationales on the 5 provided statements, i.e., evidences with respect to the claim and based on those, ask for an overall claim label.

 \textbf{Experimental Details} The experiments are based on the \texttt{transformers} library.
 We set the repetition penalty to 1.0 and adjust the maximum length of generated text with respect to the task and expected output.
-We ensure reproducibility of our results by consistently using the same set of three seeds across our experiments and will release our code upon publication, including all parameters and the exact libraries used.
-All instructions with class definitions are presented in Appendix \ref{app:instruct}.
+We ensure reproducibility of our results by consistently using the same set of 3 seeds across our experiments and will release our code upon publication, including all parameters and the libraries used.
+Instructions with class definitions are presented in the Appendix in Figures \ref{fig:prompts_sst} - \ref{fig:rafola_definitions}.